-If you’re the kind of person who’s offended by naughty words, then this setting blocks them from appearing on your screen as predictive text.
+If you’re the kind of person who’s offended by naughty words or managing a device for children, then this setting blocks them from appearing on your screen as predictive text.
 Although, what one person finds offensive may be perfectly reasonable to someone else.
 So, most likely, the block list won’t be perfect for some, and too much for others.
 But I’m sure the usual suspects, such as the F word, will be there.

 So thank God for that — we’re now protected from the Devil’s language!